-An AI agent with credentials is not a chatbot.
-It is an actor on your network.
-It reads email, queries databases, executes code, and calls external APIs, and it does all of that with whatever permissions someone handed it during setup.
-The moment your organization moves from asking a model questions to letting a model take actions, you inherit a security problem that most vendors are not eager to explain.
-Agentic orchestration, the discipline of coordinating multiple AI agents to plan, delegate, and act on real systems, is now the default architecture for serious AI deployments.
-The security model for it is not.
+An AI agent with credentials is an actor on your network rather than a chatbot, and it runs with whatever permissions somebody clicked past during setup.
+It reads email, queries databases, runs code, calls external APIs, all of it, on your behalf, at machine speed.
+The day your organization stops asking a model questions and starts letting one take actions, you've inherited a security problem the people selling you the agents would rather not walk you through.
+Agentic orchestration, the business of wiring up a pack of agents to plan, delegate, and act on real systems, is already the default architecture for any serious AI deployment.
+The security model for it isn't, and that gap's the whole reason I drew this map.

-The map below lays out both halves of that story in a single view.
-Five layers, read top to bottom: how multi-agent systems divide work, what a single agent actually needs to run, where agents touch the world, the controls that police every hop, and the attacks that target all of it.
-Each row pulses in sequence so you can follow a task's journey from intent to action.
+The map below puts both halves of that story in one frame.
+Five layers, top to bottom: how a multi-agent system carves up the work, what a single agent needs to run at all, where agents reach out and touch the world, the controls policing every hop, and the attacks aimed at all of it.
+Each row pulses in turn so you can follow one task from intent to action, and watch the knife go in right behind it.
+It isn't decoration.
+Every arrow on it is an argument I'm prepared to defend.

 How to Read the Map

-The layout borrows the visual grammar of the AI ecosystem charts that circulate every year, five stacked color-coded layers connected by typed arrows, but it swaps companies for capabilities.
-Reading top to bottom traces a task from intent to action: orchestration patterns decide how work is divided, agents execute it, tools touch the outside world, and a security control plane wraps every hop between them.
-The bottom row inverts the perspective.
-It catalogs the nine threat families that attack everything above it, using the naming conventions of the OWASP Top 10 for LLM applications.
+The layout steals the visual grammar of those AI-ecosystem charts that make the rounds every year, five stacked color-coded layers strung together with typed arrows, except it swaps the logos for capabilities.
+Read it top to bottom and you're tracing a task from intent to action: orchestration patterns decide how the work gets split, agents do it, tools touch the outside world, and a security control plane wraps every hop in between.
+The bottom row flips the camera around.
+That's the nine threat families coming the other way, named the way the OWASP Top 10 for LLM applications names them.
+I didn't invent that vocabulary and I'd rather not compete with it.

-The arrows matter as much as the boxes.
-Purple arrows are delegation.
-Blue arrows are results flowing back up.
-Green arrows are tool invocations.
-Red dashed arrows are attack paths, and they cross into the stack at specific, predictable places.
-If you take one thing from the diagram, take the geography of those red arrows.
+The arrows matter as much as the boxes: Purple's delegation, Blue's results flowing back up, Green's tool calls.
+Red dashed is an attack path, and those don't land at random, they cross into the stack at specific, predictable seams.
+If you take one thing home from the diagram, make it the geography of the red arrows.
+They're not spraying at the walls.
+They're going for the seams, and the seams are knowable.

 Agentic Orchestration Is a Control Surface

-The top two layers cover the coordination side.
-Layer one presents the eight canonical patterns: orchestrator-workers, sequential pipelines, parallel fan-out, router and handoff, evaluator-optimizer loops, hierarchical teams, human-in-the-loop gates, and the SDKs that implement them.
-Each pattern is a different answer to the same question, which is how to decompose a goal and reassemble the results without losing correctness along the way.
+The top two layers are the coordination half.
+Layer one lays out the eight canonical patterns: orchestrator-workers, sequential pipelines, parallel fan-out, router and handoff, evaluator-optimizer loops, hierarchical teams, human-in-the-loop gates, and the SDKs that ship them.
+Every one's a different answer to the same question, which is how you break a goal into pieces and staple the results back together without the whole thing quietly going wrong on the way.
+None of them's free, either.
+Every one of those patterns buys you throughput and hands you back a new place for the work to go sideways.

-Layer two descends into the machinery a single agent actually needs.
-Planning against explicit success criteria.
+Layer two drops into the guts a single agent needs to stand up.
+Planning against explicit success criteria, not vibes.
 Specialist workers with role-scoped tool access.
-Context and memory management with provenance tags on every write.
-Durable checkpoints that allow resume and replay.
-Hard budgets on tokens, cost, wall-clock time, and iteration count, with a kill-switch behind all of them.
+Context and memory with a provenance tag on every write.
+Durable checkpoints so a run resumes and replays instead of starting from scratch.
+Hard budgets on tokens, cost, wall-clock, and iteration count, with a kill switch sitting behind all of it.
+That's the floor, not a wish list, and I'd argue an agent missing any one of those isn't ready to touch a system anybody cares about.

 Every Tool Call Crosses a Trust Boundary

-Layer three marks the map's pivot, and its most important boundary.
-Tools, meaning MCP servers, function calling, RAG stores, code execution, browsers, shells, and external APIs, are where agents touch the world.
-Every arrow crossing that surface is a trust boundary.
-Results flowing back up are always treated as untrusted input, because indirect prompt injection rides in on the very pages, emails, and files an agent is asked to read.
-The document does not need to compromise your model.
-It only needs to convince your model.
+Layer three's the pivot, and the single most important line on the page.
+Tools, meaning MCP servers, function calling, RAG stores, code execution, browsers, shells, and external APIs, are where an agent stops thinking and starts touching.
+Every arrow crossing that surface crosses a trust boundary.
+Anything flowing back up gets treated as hostile until proven otherwise, because indirect prompt injection rides in on the exact pages, emails, and files you asked the agent to go read.
+The document only has to talk your model into something rather than hack it, and that's a far lower bar than most people walk in assuming.
+Models are trained to follow instructions wherever they find them.
+They're good at it.
+That's the whole problem in one sentence.

-The amber control plane beneath the tool layer is the enforcement answer: least-privilege identity with per-agent credentials, sandboxing with network egress allowlists, guardrails and input validation, approval gates for irreversible actions, session integrity checks, secrets management, immutable audit logs, and supply-chain vetting for the tools themselves.
-The unifying principle is that these controls are deterministic and live outside the model.
+The amber control plane under the tool layer's the answer to all of it: least-privilege identity with per-agent credentials, sandboxing with egress allowlists, guardrails and input validation, approval gates on anything you can't undo, session-integrity checks, secrets management, immutable audit logs, and supply-chain vetting on the tools themselves.
+The thread tying every one of them together is that they're deterministic and they live outside the model.
 A system prompt is a request.
 A sandbox is a fact.
+Turning that whole enforcement plane, the guardrails, the approval gates, the immutable ledger, into something you own and can open up and inspect is the entire job of the Woven Security and Governance Fabric.
+It's deliberately boring machinery.
+Boring's the point; you can't sweet-talk a deny rule.

 The Threat Layer, From Prompt Injection to Agentjacking

-The red bottom row grounds all of this in what attackers actually do.
-Nine threat families span trickery, takeover, corruption, and abuse.
-Prompt injection is the trickery.
-Agentjacking is the takeover: an attacker seizes a live agent mid-run, and the hijacked session inherits every credential and every standing approval the agent holds.
-Tool poisoning, memory poisoning, and supply-chain compromise are the corruption family.
-Data exfiltration, excessive agency, identity spoofing, and resource exhaustion round out the abuse category.
+The red bottom row's where this stops being theory and turns into what attackers do on a Tuesday.
+Nine threat families across four moods: trickery, takeover, corruption, and abuse.
+Prompt injection's the trickery.
+Agentjacking is the takeover, where an attacker grabs a live agent mid-run and the hijacked session inherits every credential and every standing approval that agent was carrying.
+Tool poisoning, memory poisoning, and supply-chain compromise are the corruption.
+Data exfiltration, excessive agency, identity spoofing, and resource exhaustion fill out the abuse column.
+Nine families, four moods, and not one of them needs a zero-day to work.

 The map's sidebar pairs each threat with the primary control that breaks it: